New!

 On Demand Webinar

 Working as a school-based SLP is exciting and rewarding-when you understand your role!
-This on demand webinar (available beginning April 30, 2022) provides SLPs who are new to the school setting with effective practices, resources, and an introduction to the Individuals with Disabilities Education Act (IDEA).
+This on demand webinar provides SLPs who are new to the school setting with effective practices, resources, and an introduction to the Individuals with Disabilities Education Act (IDEA).
 The speakers share practical strategies to support a workload approach to services, helping you balance the work you are given with the time you have.
 The webinar includes tips for scheduling your days and tracking your work for maximum impact, creative service delivery models, specific intervention ideas to take back and use immediately with students, and tips for advocating for a realistic and manageable workload.

 Format(s):